-The new model will be saved as “yolov5\football_saved_model\”.
-We will now use this TensorFlow OpenVINO model with “--weights” every time we train or infer a model.
-Let’s move this to the main directory and name is “football.pb”.
+The optimized model will be saved in “football-players-tracking_openvino_model ”.
+We will now use this OpenVINO model with “--weights” every time we train or infer a model.

 Deploying the optimized YOLOv5 model with OpenVINO

-Once we have saved our YOLOv5 model and converted it to be compatible with TensorFlow, we are ready to deploy the model for inference.
+Once we have saved our YOLOv5 model and optimized the model using OpenVINO Model Optimizer, we are ready to deploy the model for inference.
 There are a number of ways to deploy the model, depending on the requirements of our application and the hardware platform we are using.

 One option is to deploy the model on a standalone machine or a cluster of machines running a supported operating system (such as Linux).
-We can install the OpenVINO runtime and the necessary dependencies on the machine(s), and then run our TensorFlow application as usual.
+We can install the OpenVINO runtime and the necessary dependencies on the machine(s), and then run our application as usual.
 The application will use the Inference Engine to perform inference on the optimized model.

 Another option is to deploy the model on a cloud platform, such as Amazon Web Services (AWS) or Microsoft Azure.
-We can create a virtual machine or a container with the necessary dependencies, and then run our TensorFlow application on the virtual machine or container.
+We can create a virtual machine or a container with the necessary dependencies, and then run our application on the virtual machine or container.
 The application will use the Inference Engine to perform inference on the optimized model.

 However, in this example, we will deploy the model on a device with an Intel processor, the necessary hardware acceleration (such as a CPU with Intel Integrated Graphics or a VPU), and toggle inference through the GPU or CPU.
 This example will show the performance between OpenVINO on and off and as well as either using a CPU or GPU for inference.

-To run inferences on a set of images with CPU and OpenVINO not toggled on run this in the command line:
+To run inferences on a set of images with CPU and Pytorch model run this in the command line: